donpat1to/Schichtenplaner/backend/src/middleware/Validation/Employee.md

 * `shiftId` must be valid and exist in the current plan

 ### \[ACTION: delete\] Employee
-* Only users with role 'admin' can delete employees
+* Only users with role `admin` can delete employees
 * Cannot delete yourself
 * Cannot delete the last admin user
 * User confirmation required before deletion